GuillaumeSeren/gentoo-overlay/README.md

 [phar-utils][phar-utils]                | PHAR file format utilities, for when PHP phars you up [cli-prompt][cli-prompt]                | Allows you to prompt for user input on the command line, and optionally hide the characters they type
-[recursion-context][recursion-context]  | Provides functionality to recursively process PHP variables
+[recursion-context][recursion-context]  | Provides functionality to recursively process PHP variables [exporter][exporter]                    | Provides the functionality to export PHP variables for visualization